teddiebrock/blank-spaces/about.md

 &nbsp;
 &nbsp;

-A space for present, place-based thinking ('in situ') for imagining futures centered around sustainability, resilience, maintenance, and repair.

-&nbsp;
-&nbsp;

-**about:**

 My name is Teddie Brock.
 This blog is a cross between a personal research log and scrapbook to help me think / work through trouble.
+It is a space for thinking about the present ('in situ') in order to imagine futures centering sustainability, community resilience, maintenance, and repair.
 From a non-expert perspective I'll blend theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.